Zuehlke/software-engineering-corner/drafts/architecture-verification-with-jqassistant.md

 With everything in place, we are now ready to incorporate the results into the documentation..
-As you may recall, our objective is to provide a comprehensive overview of all ADRs and their associated constraints. o facilitate this, we are introducing a new concept called `adr:constraintReport`.
+As you may recall, our objective is to provide a comprehensive overview of all ADRs and their associated constraints.
+To facilitate this, we are introducing a new concept called `adr:constraintReport`.
 This concept does not modify the graph in any way.
 Rather we use the query result as a structured report.

 ```xml
     <concept id="adr:constraintReport">